viktornord/test-integration/README.md

 To have a docker-compose deployment that contains:

 * FTP fileserver
+* Database server
-* nodejs application that pull files (csv) from that server, store the information in such files, and exposes restfull service to display such information
+* A nodejs application that pull files (csv) from the FTP server, stores the information in the database server and exposes restfull service to display the stored information